Kaspar-Holding/SFP-ROA/README.md

 ## Updates

+### 11 September 2023:
+- Data is linked successfully
+- Deployment on Staging

 ### 10 September 2023:
 - Managers are removed from Profile now.
 Managers are now linked to Regions
 - ARC formula re-evaluated